Kiranjith83/SA/SA.md

   - Regulatory requirement.
   - On demand hourly
   - Reservation purchase 70% off on ondemand.
+  - The tenancy of an instance can only be changed between variants of ‘dedicated' tenancy hosting.
+It cannot be changed from or to default tenancy hosting.
 - Reserved Instance types
   - Standard reserved
     - 75% off on-demand instance